TikhonJelvis/RL-book/book/appendix1/appendix1.md

 # Appendix {.unnumbered}

-## Moment Generating Function and its Applications {#sec:mgf-appendix}
+## Moment Generating Function and Its Applications {#sec:mgf-appendix}
 \index{moment generating function|(}

-The purpose of this Appendix is to introduce the *Moment Generating Function (MGF)* and demonstrate it's utility in several applications in Applied Mathematics.
+The purpose of this Appendix is to introduce the *Moment Generating Function (MGF)* and demonstrate its utility in several applications in Applied Mathematics.

 ### The Moment Generating Function (MGF)